FabLabLimerick/fablab.saul.ie-2016/_collection_events/2017-02-10-EVENT-ivan-owen-workshop.md

 ![pretty bird parts]({{site.url}}/collection_events/2017-02-11-EVENT-ivan-owen-workshop2.jpg)

+### To book your place:
+Please [follow this link](https://fablablimerick.ticketleap.com/workshop-ivan-owen/).
+There are limited spaces, so please reserve your place soon!

 ### What you’ll need:
 Please bring a laptop with Fusion 360 installed.
 Fusion can be installed & used for free for 3 years & can can be downloaded here: [autodesk.com/products/fusion-360/](http://www.autodesk.com/products/fusion-360/)

 ### Ivan Owen:
 Makerspace Lab Manager at the University of Washington, Bothell & an interdisciplinary artist exploring a wide range of topics.
 Co-inventor of the first open-source 3D printable hand prosthesis & a volunteer for the e-NABLE open prosthetics community.
 His past work has included musical composition, metal casting, jewelry, recreations of medieval armor and costume and prop making for stage and screen including Modern Family and Outrageous Acts of Science.
 His most recent project has been working with Emma Fischer to create a functional, wearable mechanical artistic creation & with her exploring ways in which digital fabrication can be utilized in puppetry.